rnbennett/valorant-instalock/README.md

 # Valorant Instant Locker

-A simple Valorant script to instant lock your selected agent, can be used while afk and waiting on q
+A simple Valorant script to instantly lock your selected agent, can be used while afk and waiting in queue.

 # Requirements
 - Python
 - pyautogui
+- opencv-python
+- pillow
+- PyScreeze

 # How To Use
 - Install Python